THE CONSTITUTION OF AUSTRALIAN CHINA EDUCATION FOUNDATION

 (b) with the agreement of those candidates, decide by lot which of them is to be elected.

-(1) Subject to subrule (3) and rule 47, a committee member holds office for two years until the positions of the Committee are declared vacant at the next biennial general meeting.
+(1) Subject to subrule (3) and rule 47, a committee member holds office for three years until the positions of the Committee are declared vacant at the next triennial general meeting.

 (2) A committee member may be re-elected.

 (3) A general meeting of the Foundation may—

 (a) by special resolution remove a committee member from office; and